 The olfactory system is the only sensory system that involves the amygdala and the limbic system in its primary processing pathway.
 This link explains why fragrances are often linked to specific memories.
-For example, if you have had a positive experience eating oranges as a child then the fragrance of orange essential oil may also induce positive thoughts as an adult.
+For example, if you have had a positive experience eating oranges as a child, then the fragrance of orange essential oil may also induce positive thoughts as an adult.

-As stated in a Yale Scientific article, “Say for instance, when you inhale orange essential oil, some of the minute molecules dissolve in the mucus lining of the olfactory epithelium on the roof of the nasal cavity.
+As stated in a Yale Scientific article, “Say, for instance, when you inhale an orange essential oil, some of the minute molecules dissolve in the mucus lining of the olfactory epithelium on the roof of the nasal cavity.
 There, the molecules stimulate olfactory receptors.
 Olfactory sensory neurons carry the signals from the receptors to the olfactory bulb, which filters and begins processing the input signals of the orange fragrance.
 Mitral cells then carry the output signals from the olfactory bulb to the olfactory cortex, which allows you to perceive and recognize the tangy fragrance of the orange essential oil.

-Interestingly, the mitral cells do not only lead to the olfactory cortex, they also carry the signals from the orange scent to other areas in the brain’s limbic system.
+Interestingly, the mitral cells do not only lead to the olfactory cortex; they also carry the signals from the orange scent to other areas in the brain’s limbic system.
 Some mitral cells connect directly to the amygdala, the brain structure involved in emotional learning and memory. “ (2)

 The use of aromatherapy nasal inhalers is a much more concentrated inhalation application than just putting a drop of essential oil on a cotton ball, tissue, or even in a room diffuser.
 They are so easy and convenient to have on your desk, in your purse, backpack, pocket, or by your bedside table.

-Since the essential oils are in the protective shell of the nasal inhaler tube there is very little evaporation of the essential oils and they have a very long shelf life.
+Since the essential oils are in the protective shell of the nasal inhaler tube, there is very little evaporation of the essential oils, and they have a very long shelf life.
 I have used nasal inhalers that are still potent for six months or longer.